 Prions Undetectable, Unstoppable

 Just as we published this book, another tragic case made headlines in New Hampshire and Massachusetts in September 2013.
-After public health officials came to the conclusion that one New Hampshire patient died from the rare, degenerative brain disease Creutzfeldt-Jakob disease (similar to mad cow disease), there’s a small chance that up to 13 other patients in multiple states may have also been exposed to the disease — a debacle for which officials are apologizing profusely, while also emphasizing that the risk of exposure remains extremely low.
+After public health officials came to the conclusion that one New Hampshire patient died from the rare, degenerative brain disease CJD (the human version of mad cow disease), there’s a small chance that up to 13 other patients in multiple states may have also been exposed to the disease — a debacle for which officials are apologizing profusely, while also emphasizing that the risk of exposure remains extremely low.

 “The risk of exposure is extremely low, but it’s not zero,” said Dr. José Montero, director of public health at the New Hampshire Department of Health and Human Services.
 “After extensive expert discussion, we could not conclude that there was no risk, so we are taking the step of notifying the patients and providing them with as much information as we can.
 Our sympathies are with all of the patients and their families, as this may be a confusing and difficult situation.”